Computer and Network Services Support

 Select "Recover password via: Mobile", fill the information required as shown in the picture below, a click "Continue".

 A sms with a code will be sent to the cell phone nº that is associated to the user.

 Insert the code received by sms and click "Continue".

 Fill the fields "New password" and "Confirm Password".

 This change will be concluded when the next screen appears.

-It's required to head for DSI that is located:
+It's required to head for SI that is located:

 - Alameda campus: Central Pavilion - R/C | room 0.51

 - Taguspark campus: Bloc D - 1st floor | room 1.46

 For security reasons and for the type of services that it's possible to access by central authentication you can only recover the password if you are titular of the account and upon presentation of an identification document (passport, identity card, student card, employee card).